 - Master of City Planning

-- Master of Criminal Justice with concentration in:
+- Master of Science in Criminal Justice with concentrations in:

 - Master of Urban Affairs